alexk99/the_router/bras/pppoe_bras_howto_eng.md

 The information provided in a radius reply then will be used by the_router to configure a subscriber pppoe interface.

+therouter_egress_cir and therouter_egress_cir attributes should contain ingress and egress CIR values in kbit/s.

+therouter_ipv4_addr attribute should contain IPv4 address in numeric format.

 ### 5.2.2.
 FreeRadius dictionary

 Add the following lines to the /etc/raddb/dictionary